felipecaon/caon-blog/content/docs/recon/scope.md

 # Scope

-An scope can be defined as the limits of where your research should go, if you ever find a bug, this must reside inside the scope, otherwise, the finding is not valid.
+A scope can be defined as of the limit of where your research should go, if you ever find a bug, this must reside inside the scope, otherwise, the finding is not valid.

 Example of scope